PCSX2/pcsx2/pcsx2/Docs/Configuration_Settings_Details/Configuration_Settings_Details.md

 * Run ELF... - Directly execute a PS2 ELF file.
 If you have a standalone ELF file for the PS2, this is how you can execute it.
 This is NOT for use with officially released PS2 games.
 * Pause/Resume - While emulation is running, this will pause the emulator or resume it.
 This is not the same as pausing in-game; this is interrupting the PCSX2 program's emulation and then resuming it.

+##### *Some Notes About Save States:*
-*About Save States: Save states are dumps of PS2 memory that can be injected back into the emulator.
+*Save states are dumps of PS2 memory that can be injected back into the emulator.
 This means you can capture the "state" of the emulator (saving), and then return back to that exact "state" at any time (loading).
 Because cheats and widescreen patches are also injected into PS2 memory, this means that the state of a cheat or widescreen patch is also preserved inside a save state.*

+*Save states are considered nondeterministic in nature and while stable for short periods of time, may grow increasingly unstable after repeated use.
+It is recommended that you use a game's normal loading and saving mechanisms to save to a PCSX2 memory card file when possible to prevent your game from crashing or entering some soft-lock condition.*

 * Load state - Load a save state.
 This will immediately pause emulation, inject the save state's memory into the emulated PS2's memory, and then resume.
 * Save state - Save a save state.
 This will immediately pause emulation, dump the emulated PS2's memory into a save state file, and then resume.
 * Backup before save - Enabling this will make PCSX2 backup your previous save state, if you are saving to a slot that is already used.
 Your old save state will be given a .backup extension, and the new save state will be written normally.
+If a backup already exists for that slot, it will be overwritten with the new backup.
 * Automatic Gamefixes - When enabled, PCSX2 will use its game database to automatically apply any needed gamefixes to a game.
 The console title bar will display how many, if any, are activated.
 * Enable Cheats - When enabled, cheats will be read from the configured cheats folder.
 Cheats are only applied when a game is booted; enabling this while a game is running will have no effect.
+The number of active cheats will be shown in the console title bar.
 * Enable Widescreen Patches - When enabled, widescreen patches will be read from the widescreen patch archive (cheats_ws.zip) and cheats_ws folder.
 Widescreen patches are only applied when a game is booted; enabling this while a game is running will have no effect.
+The number of active widescreen patches will be shown in the console title bar.
 * Enable Recording Tools - Enable a new set of TAS/Recording tools.
 For advanced users who want to do Tool Assisted Speedruns.
+As of 1.6.0 release, this is working for Windows but is not yet available for Linux users.
 * Shutdown - Stops emulation, equivalent to holding the power button down on the PS2.
 * Exit - Closes PCSX2.
 If emulation is running, it will be stopped.